eugenebokhan/resources-bridge/README.md

 * Write resource on Mac

-  `Read` / `Write` function are designed to be synchronous.
-But you may pass a progress handler that will report progress on other dispatch queue for debug purposes.

-  * `remotePath` is an absolute path to the file on Mac.

   ```Swift
   bridge.writeResourceSynchronously(resource: Data,
                                     at remotePath: String,
                                     progressHandler: ((Double) -> Void)? = nil) throws
   ```

+  * `progressHandler`: `read` / `write` functions are designed to be synchronous, but you may pass a progress handler that will report progress on other dispatch queue for debug purposes.
+  * `remotePath` is an absolute path to the file on Mac.

 * Read resource from Mac